Aldrin-ai/form-builder-documentation/rules/rule-help.md

 <details>
 <summary> Is </summary>
+<div> Compare two arrays and will return true if both lists/arrays are exactly the same, otherwise false. </div>
 </details>

 <details>
 <summary> Is Not </summary>
+<div> Compare two arrays and will return true if both lists/arrays are different, otherwise false. </div>
 </details>

 <details>
 <summary> Contains </summary>
+<div> Compare two arrays and will return true if the secondary list/array is inside the primary list/array, otherwise false. </div>

 </details>

 <details>
 <summary> Does Not Contain </summary>
+<div> Compare two arrays and will return true if the secondary list/array is not contained in the primary list/array, otherwise returns false.
 </details>

 <details>
 <summary> Length Equals </summary>
+<div> Compare two arrays and will return true if the arrays/lists both have the same number of elements, otherwise returns false </div>
 </details>

 <details>
 <summary> Length Does Not Equals </summary>
+<div> Compare two arrays and will return true if the arrays/lists have a different number of elements, otherwise returns false </div>
 </details>

 <details>
 <summary> Length Less Than </summary>
+<div> Compare two arrays and will return true if the primary array/lists length is less than the length of the secondary array/list, otherwise returns false </div>
 </details>

 <details>
 <summary> Length Greater Than </summary>
+<div> Compare two arrays and will return true if the primary array/lists length is greater than the length of the secondary array/list, otherwise returns false </div>
+<div> </div>
 </details>
 </details>